 of the large Polish community of Rome.
 The windows of the attached hospital/hostel are decorated with a crowned eagle, the symbol of Poland and with the head of a knight.
 The image used as background for this page shows a crowned eagle (click here for a list of national churches in Rome).

 In 1578 the church was given by Pope Gregory XIII to Cardinal Stansislaus Hosius who financed the construction of a hospital and a hostel for Polish pilgrims.
 In 1729-1735 the whole complex was largely modified by Francesco Ferrari who decorated its windows with very elaborate stuccoes.

 (left) Interior; (right) cassock worn by Pope Saint John Paul II

-(left) Porticus Minuciae; (centre) an exhibit of Museo Nazionale Romano at Cripta di Balbo; (right) Torre del Papitto
+(left) Porticus Minuciae; (centre) a structure of Teatro di Balbo inside the museum; (right) Torre del Papitto

 For a long time the walls of ancient Roman monuments which were incorporated into later buildings of Via delle Botteghe Oscure were thought to be those of a large circus (Circus Flaminius).